hstdt/iOS-Rich-Text-Editor/README.md

 - [ ] Port fixes and changes from OS X ([see here](https://github.com/Deadpikle/macOS-Rich-Text-Editor))
 - [ ] Convert this README file to use ## instead of ----- for h1/2/3/4/5 syntax

+### Breaking Change Warning!

+The BULLET_STRING was modified from '\u2022\t' to '\u2022\u00a0'.
+You may need to update your own code or saved rich text files accordingly.

 ## RichTextEditor for iPhone &amp; iPad

 **Requirements**: iOS 8.0 or higher